FlowCI/docs/v1.0/yml/reference_v1.md

 ## `selector`

-Find out matched idle agent to run flow job by tags, or any idle agent if the tag not defined
+Find out matched agents to run flow job by tags, or any idle agent if the tag not defined

 ```yaml
 selector: